sallamander/ktorch/examples/README.md

-# Ktorch examples directory
+# KTorch examples directory

-*Note*: Each of these examples were copied from the [Keras examples](https://github.com/keras-team/keras/tree/master/examples) directory and minimally modified to make use of a network constructued using PyTorch and trained with Ktorch.
-More examples will be added in the future, but if you see a particular Keras example that you'd like to be replicated with Ktorch, please let us know by filing an issue requesting it!
+*Note*: Each of these examples were copied from the [Keras examples](https://github.com/keras-team/keras/tree/master/examples) directory and minimally modified to make use of a network constructued using PyTorch and trained with KTorch.
+More examples will be added in the future, but if you see a particular Keras example that you'd like to be replicated with KTorch, please let us know by filing an issue requesting it!

 ## Vision model examples